1. Web

 The `rownd` object

 Once the Rownd Hub initializes, it will place a rownd property on the global Window object.
 All JS APIs are available on this object.
+Check out the JavaScript API reference documentation for a comprehensive view of the API.

 Before calling methods or accessing data on the Rownd API, you’ll need to wait for the API to be ready.
 Start by adding a function to the configuration’s onLoaded event, like this: